jhanley634/testing-tools/problem/text/DbC/design_by_contract.md

 In that case, we compute "nothing"!
 We un-ask the original question, we raise fatal error rather than returning a result.

+    def sqrt(n: float) -> float:
+        if n < 0:
+            raise ValueError('need a non-negative real input')
+        ...
+        assert is_small_relative_error(root * root, n)
+        return root

+This is the magic of Design By Contract!
+If we can't satisfy the contract, we compute "nothing", it's like it never happened.
+There's no reason to try making "false promises", such as returning a sentinel value.

+### contracts compose

+    def twice_radical(x: float) -> float:
+        return 2 * sqrt(x)

+Notice how we get the relevant guarantees "for free" here.
+If `x` is a bad input, the Right Thing will happen.
+No need for other layers to know about the negative constraint.
+Checking happens where it ought to, and an error will bubble up  the call stack.

+    def rad_x_on_x(x: float) -> float:
+        """Given a positive input, computes √X̅ / X.""" return sqrt(x) / x

+There is one more value to avoid here: zero.
+But again the check comes for free, since `operator.__truediv__()` will helpfully raise ZeroDivisionError when necessary.

+### environment is a global variable

+Consider a report that queries a remote database, writes a few temp files, and returns summary statistics.
+There are some implicit pre-conditions for the caller:

+- We shall have network connectivity.
+- DB server shall be available.
+- /tmp shall have adequate free space available.

+The caller needn't check them beforehand.
+It's not even desirable, as it's not his concern.
+Disk and net conditions could change at any time during a lengthy report run, and they will be checked at the appropriate instant by the appropriate layer.
+You get your report, or you don't.